It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

 People riding bikes through the park to work.
 AI generated picture.

-A DGB team member and local community during the distribution of cookstoves in Kenya.
-Hongera Energy Efficient Cookstoves Project, DGB.
+A Green Earth team member and local community during the distribution of cookstoves in Kenya.
+Hongera Energy Efficient Cookstoves Project, Green Earth.

 Tree nursery in Cameroon.
-Greenzone Reforestation Project, DGB.
+Greenzone Reforestation Project, Green Earth.

 Read more: Sustainability simplified: Carbon footprinting for beginners

-Many multinational corporations, such as Apple, Google, and Unilever, now publish annual sustainability reports that include their carbon footprints.
-These reports track Scope 1, 2, and 3 emissions, reflecting the growing emphasis on environmental responsibility.
-Reporting often complements corporate social responsibility (CSR) and Environmental, Social, and Governance (ESG) initiatives, helping to build trust with consumers, investors, and regulators.
+Many of the world’s largest companies, including Apple, Google, and Unilever, now publish annual sustainability reports covering their Scope 1, 2, and 3 emissions.
+This reporting complements broader corporate social responsibility (CSR) and environmental, social, and governance (ESG) work, helping build trust with the people a business depends on.

 Read more: Biodiversity reporting: Why corporates must take a quantitative approach